4 July 2019

 Increasing demand exists among Australian employers for various soft skills in early career online job advertisements — most notably critical thinking, for which demand grew by more than 158 per cent.[^176] Employer surveys have found similarly high demand for such qualities in the United States[^177] and globally,[^178] whilst research from the Foundation for Young Australians (FYA) and LinkedIn suggests that some Australian and US employers are valuing prospective workers’ soft skills at least as much as their hard, technical qualifications.[^179] One illustrative example is Google, which in 2013 conducted a study to determine the qualities that define its most successful managers.
 The top seven qualities identified were soft skills, and the company subsequently amended its hiring practices to place increased weight on these characteristics.[^180] More broadly, the infographic below illustrates the skills gap in the 20 biggest metropolitan areas in the United States.
 In almost all locations 40 to 50 per cent of the skills in high demand not being met are soft skills and for just more than half the locations 40 per cent or more of the skills in demand not being met are digital skills.

-Infographic: Top skills shortages in 20 of the largest metropolitan areas in the United States: Mismatch between the skills US employers need (demand) and the skills workers have (supply)
+Infographic: Top skills shortages in 20 of the largest metropolitan areas in the United States: Mismatch between the skills US employers need (demand) and the skills workers have (supply) (View this as a PDF)

 This is not to say that soft skills have not long been an important differentiator in hiring decisions, or that employers do not still value hard skills.
 Common sense suggests that the opposite is true.
 For example, a jobseeker could be boundlessly creative and a terrific team worker, but without advanced digital skills would certainly struggle to gain employment as a computer programmer.
 As Australia’s Chief Scientist Alan Finkel quipped in defence of the continued importance of specialist knowledge, an employer ‘will go badly astray if you pick ten people who collectively specialise in nothing at all’.[^181] Ultimately, the most successful employees of the future will complement deep technical capabilities with advanced soft skills.